 Examination Board Arrangements

 When decisions are made regarding student progression, this must be conducted by an Examination Board.
 Often review of semester 1 results, e.g. in February, are for moderation and do not require decisions on progression.
-The role of the External Examiner is governed by the ‘’.
+The role of the External Examiner is governed by the Guidance on External Examiner Procedures and is also highlighted in the ‘Guidance on Examination Boards’ which sets out details of Examination Board types and responsibilities.
 This will clarify Year 1 and Year 2 progression decisions and the review of referral results.

 Appendix A – Undergraduate Classification Scheme

-The figure below presents the steps for calculation of programme average, determination of classification, consideration of students in the boundary zone through mark distribution followed by classification review.
-(Please also refer to ‘Appendix C – Classification Review Guidance’ for further details of Classification Review).
+The figure below presents the steps for calculation of programme average, determination of classification, consideration of students in the boundary zone through mark distribution, followed by Classification Review.
+(Please also refer to ‘Appendix C – Classification Review’ for further details of Classification Review).

-Two key considerations arise, firstly the use of External Examiners in classification review; secondly the use or not of a viva voce to determine degree classification of those in the boundary zone.
-Many programmes will not find the use of a viva voce suitable; those that do opt for viva to conclude classification review are required to gain prior Faculty approval (see guidance on use of viva voce below).

 Figure 1 Flow chart for undergraduate degree classification

-Mark distribution i.e. pattern of final year assessment is conducted before classification review and those students who gain a higher classification based on their mark distribution are not then subject to classification review.
-The use of 75 credits for Integrated Masters and 80 credits for bachelor degree in the Degree Regulations is because the former can include level 7 courses taught as 15 credit course units whereas course units at levels 4, 5 and 6 are in multiples of 10 credits.
+Mark distribution i.e. pattern of final year assessment is conducted before Classification Review and those students who gain a higher classification based on their mark distribution are not then subject to Classification Review.
+The use of 75 credits for Integrated Masters and 80 credits for Bachelor degrees in the UG Degree Regulations is because the former can include level 7 courses taught as 15 credit course units whereas course units at levels 4, 5 and 6 are in multiples of 10 credits.

-Classification review is based upon inspection of a final year student’s work to determine whether there are any academic grounds for the award of a higher degree.
-Note that this does not involve changing marks and that External Examiners should support this process e.g. through advice on standards but they are not expected to act as a ‘third examiner’.
+Classification Review is based upon inspection of a final year student’s work to determine whether there are any academic grounds for the award of a higher degree.
+Note that this does not involve changing marks and that External Examiners should support this process, e.g. through advice on standards, but they are not expected to act as a ‘third examiner’.
 This holistic approach is to ensure that every consideration has been given to marginal candidates.
-Classification review will make recommendation to the Examination Board, which will take the decision on degree classification.
+Classification Review will make recommendations to the Examination Board, which will then take the decision on final degree classification.

 University of Manchester course unit marking scheme for undergraduate students